 We have audited the accompanying consolidated balance sheets of Canadian Solar Inc. and its subsidiaries (the "Company") as of December 31, 2003, 2004 and 2005 and June 30, 2006, and the related consolidated statements of operations, stockholder's equity and comprehensive income, and cash flows for each of the three years in the period ended December 31, 2005, and the six-month period ended June 30, 2006, and related financial schedule included in Schedule 1.
 These financial statements and related financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and related financial statements an
+Our responsibility is to express an opinion on these financial statements and related financial statement schedule based on our audits.